3 Facilities Available

 Displaying images

-- Opening files, displaying more than one image, maximising the display
+Opening files, displaying more than one image, maximising the display area.

 Controlling the view